AndersDeath/holy-theory/training/find-the-median.md

 **Solution:**

-The provided function `findMedian` takes an array of numbers `arr` as input and returns the median of the array.
+The function `findMedian` takes an array of numbers `arr` as input and returns the median of the array.

 **Steps:**